tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_glossary_section.md

 The Apigee glossary provides another good model to follow.
 One interesting decision with Apigee's glossary is to format the entries as a table.
 The format probably doesn't matter much, but given that there are official definition list elements in HTML, it seems a bit odd to reject definition lists and use tables instead.
 Definition lists usually display better on mobile devices such as phones and tablets, and definition lists are easier to work with in general.

 Regardless of the format, I'm usually thrilled to see a glossary.
 All too often, glossaries are neglected in documentation (not just in API documentation).
 They shouldn't be.
 Much of the complexity of technical content is due to the high number of specialized terms &mdash; terms that product teams often assume their audiences know (but in reality do not).

+## <i class="fa fa-user-circle"></i> Activity with glossaries

+With the [open-source project you identified](docapis_find_open_source_project.html), identify the glossary (or lack of one).
+Then answer the following questions:

+1. Does the API include a glossary?
+2. If the API lacks a glossary, what terms would you suggest including in a glossary?
+3. If the API includes a glossary, do term definitions link to any documentation topics for more information?
+4. Are unfamiliar terms defined in the context of topics themselves?
+5. Are the terms in the glossary consistent with the same terms used in competitor's documentation?